Components

 Bounding Box and Dimensions

-OpenCutList uses SketchUp's blue bounding box of a component to compute length, width and thickness.
-If your component has an irregular shape or holes, only the bounding box will be used to compute length, width and thickness.
-There are some limitations to this approach.
-OpenCutList will see the box below as a rectangular box, not considering the miter.
+OpenCutList uses the blue bounding box of a component (provided by Sketchup itself) to compute its length, width and thickness.
+This is done irrespective of whether the component has an irregular shape, holes, etc. (of course, there are some limitations to this approach).
+In the following example, OpenCutList will see the box below as a rectangular box, not considering the miter.

-By default, OpenCutList will interpret the largest dimension of the component as the length, the shortest dimension as the thickness and the last dimension as the width.
-This interpretation can be changed on per part basis, when it does not apply.
+By default, OpenCutList will consider the largest dimension of the component as the length, the shortest dimension as the thickness, and the last dimension as the width.
+This behavior can be changed on per-part basis.

-You can also configure OpenCutList so that it will never guess the dimensions, but always use the dimension along the local red axis as length, the green axis as width and the blue axis as thickness.
+It is also possible to configure OpenCutList so that it will never guess the dimensions, but always consider the dimension along the local red axis as length, the green axis as width, and the blue axis as thickness.

 OpenCutList does not consider components with zero volume.
 Components must be Solid Components in SketchUp.